JVC HA-FX34S Marshmallow In-Ear Headphones (Silver)

 Technical Details

-- Soft memory foam earpieces
+- In-ear headphone design- Soft memory foam earpieces

 - Sound-isolating design seals you in with your music